Mo-shaaban/Movie-Recommendation/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Please refer to the `LICENSE` file for more details.

-For any questions or inquiries regarding this project, please contact the project team at [email address].
+For any questions or inquiries regarding this project, please contact me at mo.shaaban2000@gmail.com